fpdf-easytable/fpdf-easytable/README.md

 Default 1

 **img** [C]
-The img attribute defines the image its dimensions to be set in the cell.
+The img attribute defines the image and its dimensions to be set in the cell.

 Syntax: